 Murad Antia is an instructor with the Finance Department, where he teaches financial statement analysis and investments and works with the college's top scholars.
-He received the university's Outstanding Undergraduate Teaching Award in 2004 and 2009, and received the Kahn Teaching Award for 2006/07.
-He also received the 2010 and 2011 Outstanding Research Award for Instructors.
+He received the university's Outstanding Undergraduate Teaching Award in 2004 and 2009 and the Kahn Teaching Award for 2006/07.
+He also received the 2010/11 Outstanding Research Award for Instructors.

-A Chartered Financial Analyst, Antia is an expert in the areas of portfolio management and has many years experience managing equity, trust, foundation, and retirement accounts.
-He has published articles in the Financial Analysts Journal, the Journal of Investing, the Journal of Financial Research, the Investment Management Review, and the Journal of Multinational Financial Management, among others.
+Antia is an expert in the areas of portfolio management and has many years experience managing equity, trust, foundation and retirement accounts.
+He has published articles in the Financial Analysts Journal, the Journal of Investing, the Journal of Financial Research, the Investment Management Review and the Journal of Multinational Financial Management, among others.
 He also reviews books for the Financial Analyst Journal.

 Antia earned a PhD from the University of Houston and an MBA from Duke University.
-He has held senior-level positions in several area financial institutions, including Barnett Banks Trust Co. and AmSouth Bank.
+He has held senior-level positions in several area financial institutions, including Barnett Banks Trust Company and AmSouth Bank.
 He served as an assistant professor at USF for two years early in his career and returned to the university in 2000.